ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2020-10761](https://github.com/Live-Hack-CVE/CVE-2020-10761) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2020-10761.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2020-10761.svg)

 ## CVE-2020-10759
- A PGP signature bypass flaw was found in fwupd, which could lead to the installation of unsigned firmware.
+ A PGP signature bypass flaw was found in fwupd (all versions), which could lead to the installation of unsigned firmware.
 As per upstream, a signature bypass is theoretically possible, but not practical because the Linux Vendor Firmware Service (LVFS) is either not implemented or enabled in versions of fwupd shipped with Red Hat Enterprise Linux 7 and 8.
 The highest threat from this vulnerability is to confidentiality and integrity.

 - [https://github.com/justinsteven/CVE-2020-10759-poc](https://github.com/justinsteven/CVE-2020-10759-poc) :  ![starts](https://img.shields.io/github/stars/justinsteven/CVE-2020-10759-poc.svg) ![forks](https://img.shields.io/github/forks/justinsteven/CVE-2020-10759-poc.svg)

 ## CVE-2020-10757
- A flaw was found in the way mremap handled DAX Huge Pages.
+ A flaw was found in the Linux Kernel in versions after 4.5-rc1 in the way mremap handled DAX Huge Pages.
 This flaw allows a local attacker with access to a DAX enabled storage to escalate their privileges on the system.